elastic/ecs/rfcs/text/0000-authentication-fields.md

 ## Source data

-The source data for the logn fields came from Azure data, which came from Azure Eventhubs, or Blob Storage.
-The specific types of data being pulled from these sources are Signin, Platform, Activity, and Audit logs.
+The source data for the logn fields came from multiple data sources, such as Azure Eventhubs, Azure Blob Storage, or PanOS Authentication Logs.

 Here is a copy and example of a rawLog that came from Azure EventHubs.
 ```json